-A public question was invited from Roxanne de Beaux (on behalf of Camcycle).
+A public question was invited from Jake Arnold-Forster.
 The question and a summary of the response is provided at Appendix A of the minutes.

-The Head of Strategy and Programme presented a report to the Joint Assembly which provided an update on progress across the GCP programme and which included the rationale behind the proposal for a future investment review.
-Attention was drawn to the progress of Cambridge&, as detailed in section 25 of the report.
+The Head of Strategy and Programme presented a report to the Executive Board which provided an update on progress across the GCP programme and which included the rationale behind the proposal for a future investment review.
+Attention was drawn to the progress of Cambridge&, as detailed in section 28 of the report.
 Members were informed that the company was in its second phase of development and in discussion with the Cambridgeshire and Peterborough Combined Authority (CPCA) on how it could be involved in the growth service for which the CPCA was holding a procurement process.
 A further £50k investment was being sought from the GCP in order to advance the initial organisational set up, and emphasis was given to the time critical nature of its development given the intense efforts that would be required to recover from the effects of Covid-19.
+It was noted that the Joint Assembly had requested the business case for Cambridge& and that it had been included as an appendix to the report.